 Everyone was uptight about purity yet... nevermind.
 It doesn't matter anyways, I'm just ranting mindlessly at this point.

-Regardless of my own thoughts life continues and so does the advancement of civilization.
-Holographic signs are the upgrades this time.
-I know I should be more excited about this, like, 'damn, friggin' holographic signs!
+Regardless of my own thoughts life continued and so did the advancement of civilization.
+Holographic signs were the upgrades this time.
+I know I should've be more excited about this, like, 'damn, friggin' holographic signs!
 So cool,' and such but I couldn't be bothered.
-Still, seeing these futuristic objects, or lack thereof, coming in contrast with the old buildings is kinda cool, thought provoking almost.
+Still, seeing these futuristic objects coming in contrast with the old buildings of Cyan was kinda cool, thought provoking almost.

-From my understanding this was more of a catch up rather than an upgrade, other cities have long incorporated this technology along with other things like augmented imagery, though only the real advanced Cities those far more powerful than Cyan.
+From my understanding this was more of a catch up rather than an upgrade, other cities have long incorporated this technology along with other things like augmented imagery.
 Among the most powerful cities it is well known that Cyan is the slowest to modernize despite the fact that money and research is not the problem, it almost seemed like there was something holding back the City from advancing.
 The larger cities called it a 'lack of imagination.'

 The evening sky was now fast approaching while the sun was slowly ebbing away behind the lustrous fissure in the sky we call the horizon.
 The curtains were being pulled away and the spectacle of our stars was soon to start.
 As a child I found joy looking up at the night sky, as I got older and understood the massive distances between them and us it became frighteningly lonesome knowing that I'll never reach them, as was my dream.